kamathsachin/project-python/README.md

 ## 07 - Caeser Cipher
 This project is to demonstrate function creation and calling the functions.
 Based on user's input whether to encode or decode, the program takes user message and a shift number and encodes or decodes a message.

+## 08 - Secret Auction
+This project is to demonstrate dictionary creation and manipulation / accessing of the dictionary data.
+In this program, names and bid amounts of the participants are collected and once all participants have entered their data, the winner is declared.